 tunes interspersed with taking some specific commands to control loops and phrases, is a fantastic means of expression.
 Original name: MDT ( Morrisson Digital Trumet ) http://www.digitaltrumpet.com.au

 A wireless (Zennheizer ew 100 system) Danish DPA condesor microphone and an electrostatically wire microphone from Rumberger I drilled into an extra tuning fork.

-On the floor, I also have a foot controller for Guitar Rig (Rumberger microphone that is not as sensitive to feedback, I use to play the more distorted sounds through).
+On the floor, I use Keith McMillan SOFTSTEP 2 foot MIDI-controller.
 Also, I use the iPhone and iPad as controllers for Ableton Live / Mac.
 (Nice to not have the mouse on dark scenes).

 With a few exceptions handled all effects now as software.
 This means that today I can take my setup as hand luggage.
-But still the hardware pedals at outdoor gigs.
+But still the hardware pedals at ”dirty outdoor gigs”.